Fahad-Zulfiqar/Advance-Storage-/README.md

 $ cd PROJECT
-To install and set up the library in the root also in frontend, run:
+To install and set up the library in the root folder also in frontend folder, run:

 $ npm install